Internet Gateway for Hotels FAQ

 Implementing technology at a hotel property provides value for more efficient operations, better guest service, and increased satisfaction during the stay.
 Whether it’s digital check-ins and kiosks, or better security systems and smart lighting, or streaming Netflix on the in-room TVs, a solid backbone for the network is critical to keep these IoT devices and applications running smoothly.
 Even if it’s just logging into the Wi-Fi to tackle a few work emails, nothing causes more frustration than spotty service.

 To amplify this challenge, hotels serve not only the overnight guests, but many of the properties offer event spaces to host dozens to hundreds of users who may access the network at once.
 There’s no question a better network is a high priority; in fact, two thirds of hotel operators rank enhancing bandwidth and connectivity as a top tech initiative.
-Below, I answer some common questions about Internet gateways for hotels, including what they do, what benefits they offer and what’s new for the Nomadix Gateway product line.
+Below, I answer some common questions about Internet gateways for hotels, including what they do, what benefits they offer and why the Nomadix Gateway product is right for your property.

 What is an Internet Gateway for Hotels?